-The rider holds tight to the reins, pulling backward, providing little give and take through the arms, elbows and shoulders.
+The rider holds the reins tightly, pulling backward, providing little give and take through the arms, elbows and shoulders.
 The tension radiates through the rider's body to create a tight back, an unmoving seat, and clinging legs.

 The horse may or may not have a tightness to the neck, but because of the pull on the reins, there is little opportunity for him to balance using his head and neck.
 His strides are short, his back may be hollow and he is likely on the forehand.